infosecstreams/huntress2023/forensics/Rogue-Inbox/README.md

 ![A pattern in the logs](./pattern.png)

 Of the events containing Debra's account there are a large number of `New-InboxRule` events that appear disproportionately compared to many of the other events...
-And, wouldnt you know if, glancing at the objectId that one of the log lines references shows us a letter, `f`, that we might be interested in....
+And, wouldn't you know if, glancing at the objectId that one of the log lines references shows us a letter, `f`, that we might be interested in....
 Do you see the rest of the flag in the pattern?
 Now just extract the flag and submit it.

 ![Extract the flag](./flag.png)